colearendt/shinytest-example/README.md

 - Activate the renv environment: `renv::activate()`
 - Install dependencies with `renv::restore()`
+- Install the PhantomJS system dependency with `shinytest::installDependencies()` (necessary on some systems)
 - Run tests with `shinytest::testApp()`
 - If there are differences, view the differences with `shinytest::viewTestDiff(testnames = "mytest")` (for the `mytest` test)